codetricity/s5d9-hacking/docs/monitoring/starting.md

 ## Data Monitoring powered by BugLabs

+## Learning Objectives

+* Connect S5D9 to Renesas Data Monitoring Dashboard (Freeboard)
+* View sensor data in pre-made dashboard
+* Create custom dashboard using your S5D9 as the data source
+* Add third-party APIs to your dashboard.
+You'll use a public weather API
+* Understand geotagging and map display by using a pre-built demo

+> NOTE: Another guide will show you how to use a simple REST API to access the S5D9 sensor data in JSON format.

 ## Connect Board to USB and Ethernet

 * Take the board out of the box and connect the USB port on the board to a USB port on your laptop.
 This will power up the board and the board will enumerate as a USB drive on your laptop.